-The exhibit will be located on the third floor of the Maritime and Seafood Industry Museum from August 16th to January 2019 Regular visiting hours are 9:00 am to 4:30 pm Monday through Saturday and 12:00 pm to 4:00 pm on Sundays.
+This show is free and open to the public.
+The exhibit will be located on the third floor of the Maritime and Seafood Industry Museum from February 1st to March 31st.
+Regular visiting hours are 9:00 am to 4:30 pm Monday through Saturday.

 Sharpen your gumbo skills, from roux to holy trinity, and learn the finer points of buying and cooking fresh seafood.
 Arrive early if you want to experience a from scratch gumbo, or if you are more interested in sharing a bowl with friends, come later.
 We use only local seafood, and Mississippi grown rice.
 The Maritime and Seafood Museum will be partnering with local food writer Julian Brunt for a monthly lunch and learn class featuring everyone’s favorite Cajun comfort food.
 The class will be held at 10:00 am on the third Wednesday of each month at the museum, our first class will be Wednesday, February 20th.
 For just $30 guest will be able to attend the entire class and stay for lunch which will include a bowl of gumbo and rice, drink and receive a copy of Julian’s gumbo cookbook.
 If you do not have time to attend the entire class lunch will be available at 11:00 am for only $20.
 Lunch will include highlights from the class, the gumbo book and of course, a bowl of gumbo.
 Seats are limited and will be filled on a first come first serve basis.